BE SAFE! Make sure you are properly warmed up, ready, and use proper form.

 Lie on your stomach with your legs, chest, and arms just off the ground.
 Raise your legs, chest and arms as far off the ground as you can.
 Lower to reset.
 Repeat

 Stand with your heels as low as possible.
 Push with your toes until your heels are as high as possible.
-Reset and repeat.
+Lower yourself back down.
+Repeat.

 Safely stand with your toes on a stable stool, stair, brick, log, rock, or a rolled up towel or mat to get even more range of motion.